 A key purpose of the quality review process is to identify areas needing improvement and make recommendations for action to achieve those improvements.
-In some cases, a formal Performance Improvement Project team may need to be commissioned and action steps should be documented in the internal CQI Actions and Recommendation Tracker.
+In some cases, a formal PIP team may need to be commissioned.

 Based on reports and recommendations from Quality Committees, the bureau commissioners (or designees) in partnership with the Office of QA will prioritize any opportunities for improvement that warrant a formal PIP.